 Be aware that postcodes do not necessarily indicate local authority boundaries e.g. some streets with Bradford postcodes fall within Leeds boundaries and vice versa.
-Children's Initial Contact Point is usually able to advise if required (Tel: 437500).
+Bradford Children's Contact Centre is usually able to advise if required (Tel: 437500).

 Workers should discuss any boundary issues or disputes with relevant managers.

 5.12 EU Citizenship, Unaccompanied Asylum Seekers and Other Immigration Issues